In this episode I will tell you the story of how I ended up in a Japanese hospital for two weeks.

-In this episode I will tell you the story of how I ended up in a Japanese hospital for two weeks.
 Read the notes below to see some of the sentences, phrases and words I use in this episode.

 Click here for a previous episode in which I teach you lots of vocabulary about health and feeling ill.
 I also tell a brief version of this story there.

 Here are some of the things I say in this episode, with some phrases and vocabulary I use.
 You should listen to the podcast while reading these, or check some of the words in a dictionary afterwards (google: “macmillan online dictionary” or “cambridge online dictionary).
 The sentences won’t make any sense unless you listen to this episode.
 I hope this is useful to you.

 Some phrases and sentences you will hear in this episode:

 1. Hello, this is Luke’s English Podcast.
 You probably realised that already, because of the jingle etc. “Oh, this must be Luke’s English Podcast”.
 It probably wasn’t an accident.
 You probably said to yourself “I think I’ll listen to Luke’s English Podcast now”.

 2. Welcome and I hope that you’re well.
 People tend to do different things while listening to this.
 Some people like to listen in the gym while working out.
 Don’t feel like stopping!
 Keep going, keep pushing yourself to the limit!
 I want to smell the sweat coming through the internet.

 3. Brew yourself a nice cup of tea.
 Just relax and allow the sounds of Luke’s English Podcast to go into your ears and get you into a meditative state.

 4. I prefer to believe that I have a soothing tone of voice rather than a boring, monotonous tone of voice which puts you to sleep.